-The group of crabs known as fiddler crabs actually encompasses over 90 species and subspecies of the genus Uca.
-Fiddler crabs are closely related to ghost crabs and can be found in the wild on ocean beaches in the inter-tidal zone, retreating to muddy burrows as the tide goes out, and in brackish water swamps (which is where most pet fiddler crabs come from).
+The group of crabs known commonly as fiddler crabs actually encompasses over 90 species and subspecies of the genus Uca.
+Fiddler crabs are closely related to ghost crabs and can be found in the wild on ocean beaches in the inter-tidal zone.
+They retreat to muddy burrows as the ocean tide goes out and they can also be found in brackish water swamps, which is where most pet fiddler crabs actually come from.
 Unlike land hermit crabs, fiddler crabs spend a lot of their time in water and do not require shells to live in.

 Choosing a Fiddler Crab

 Since the fiddler crabs that are found in pet stores are most likely semi-terrestrial, brackish water crabs, they will need some salt in their water in addition to dry land.
 Unfortunately, many pet stores keep fiddler crabs in a freshwater aquatic set up (and even refer to them as freshwater crabs) and then recommend the same to new owners.
 These crabs that are housed in freshwater may do fine for a few weeks but they will eventually become weak and die if they are not moved into brackish water.
 Therefore, if you are looking to purchase a new fiddler crab, find a pet store that keeps their crabs in brackish water or wait for a new shipment to arrive.
 You want to keep any time spent in freshwater to a minimum.

 Be sure to choose a crab that isn't missing any feet or claws as these can be indications of poor health.
 As fiddler crabs deteriorate in health, they begin to lose their limbs.